aphp/edsnlp/docs/user-guide/normalisation.md

 ### Accents

-The `accents` pipeline removes accents.
+The `eds.accents` pipeline removes accents.
 To avoid edge cases, the uses a specified list of accentuated characters and there unaccentuated representation, making it more predictable than using a library such as `unidecode`.

 Consider the following example :